catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 Checking the status of the cluster
 ==================================

-Since we are using the development template, the cluster will take 10 to 15 minutes be created.
+A cluster will take on average 10 to 15 minutes be created.

 You can use the following command to check the status of the cluster: